rakowskamr/DWI/README.md

 # Step-by-step analysis instructions

-1. Preprocessing, aka the 'Modular pipeline' steps
+1. Modular pipeline
+* CHARMED_pipeline_Modular_DTI_CHARMED_IRLLS.xml - exemplar pre-processing pipeline with the following steps:
  * Supp_human_bet_mask
  * DWI_proc_SOLID - perform SOLID outlier detection on targeted DW images
  * DWI_proc_gibbs_SubVoxShift - Gibs ringing correction/artifact removal based on local subvoxel-shifts
  * DWI_sort_refPA - attaches a refPA object to your data
  * DWI_proc_TED - combined topup, eddy and disco (gradnonlin) correction for datasets with a PA B0 reference volume
  * (optional: DWI_proc_DTI_fit -> choose nonlinear DTI fitting routine & maxb value = 1500!)
  * (optional: DWI_proc_DTI_maps - produce DTI maps from previous fit results)
  * DWI_proc_CHARMED_fit - selection of CHARMED fitting routines
  * DWI_proc_CHARMED_maps - takes the 15-28 CHARMED parameters and turns them into Fr maps
  * -> output: Fr maps
+* Modular_subject_pipeline_p5.xml - exemplar file with subject directories for the analysis
+* ModularPipelineBash.m - identifies the .xml files and runs the preprocessing for selected participant
+* RunOnClusternew.sh - sends ModularPipelineBash.m to the cluster to preprocess all participants in parallel
+* SUBJECTS.txt - list of participants requited for RunOnClusternew.sh to run

 2. FSL DTIfit
-* compute_DTI_martyna - extract shells with b < 1500 (only for multishell data)
+* compute_DTI_martyna.csh - extract shells with b < 1500 (only for multishell data)
 * dtifit_fsl_bmax1500.sh - fit DTI tensor
 * -> output: MD/FA maps

 3. Coregister, normalise, smooth in SPM
-* extract the brain from a T1w image
-* coregister DWI images to a brain extracted T1w image
+* CoregisterNormalise.m - extract the brain from a T1w image and coregister DWI images to a brain extracted T1w image
-* smooth with 8 mm Gaussian kernel
+* Smooth.m - smooth with 8 mm Gaussian kernel
 * -> output: swFA/MD/FR

 4. Prepare images
 * CopyFiles.m - Copy files to the FinalFSLDTI folder (S1, S2, S3)
 * SubtractImages.m - Subtract sessions and put the subtraction files in the relevant folders (S1S2, S2S3, S1S3)
 * 4DMerge.sh - Merge images into a single 4D file using fslmerge
  * The 4D file will be used as the only image for the design matrix so each design matrix needs to have a separate 4D file
  * fslmerge merges the files in its own order, check the order with with ‘ls’.
 That order needs to match the order of participants in the design matrix
 * -> 4D file

-7. Create General Linear Model (GLM) and the design matrix
+7. Create General Linear Model (GLM) and the design matrix using FSL GUI
 * open FSL > MISC > GLM setup > higher level
 * use 1 EV for a simple 1-way t-test; 2 EVs for 1 way t-test with covs
 * to run a correlation, set EV1 as 1 for everyone; set EV2 as the actual covariate value